Reparata and the Delrons: Legacy

 Reparata and the Delrons' recordings are regularly featured on compilations of songs by girl groups, 1960s records and Northern Soul favourites.
 Since 2000, they have been featured on at least 16 such anthologies (see Discography).

 In May 2003, Mary O'Leary was a guest speaker at "Italian Americans and Early Rock and Roll", a symposium presented at Queens College, City University of New York by the John D. Calandra Italian American Institute and the university's Newman Center.

 Licensing tracks for a Best Of compilation was always going to be logistically difficult.
 In their twelve-year recording career, Reparata and the Delrons recorded for more than twelve different labels.
 There had been an unauthorised Best Of compilation in 2001, but it was not until 2005 that an authorised Ace Records compilation The Best of Reparata and the Delrons was released.
 The compilation included most of the singles, and some rarities, B-sides and unreleased material.
 It was accompanied by a comprehensive illustrated booklet, with some new commentary by Mary O'Leary.

 Also released in 2005, the Rhino Records box set One Kiss Can Lead to Another: Girl Group Sounds - Lost & Found (Rhino R2 74615) featured "I'm Nobody's Baby Now" and "Saturday Night Didn't Happen".
 Mary O'Leary and Nanette Licari were guests at the album launch at The Cutting Room in New York City.
 The same month, Mary O'Leary gave an extended radio interview about her career to Alex McNeil, host of the Lost and Found show on the MIT college radio station WMBR.

 A Facebook page launched in 2008 as a community for group members, musicians, friends, family and fans.
-Mary O'Leary, Cooky Sirico, Lauren Stich, Judy Jae and some of the group's musicians are active participants.
+Mary O'Leary was an active participant as are Cooky Sirico, Lauren Stich, Judy Jae and some of the group's musicians.
 There is also an unofficial MySpace page (/reparatathedelrons).

 In summer 2011, Nanette Licari was invited to perform some of the group's songs at the event "She's Got the Power", a celebration of the girl group sound at New York City's Lincoln Center.
 The supergroup formed for the event continues to perform occasionally as the Super Girls Group in New York and Connecticut, with members of The Chantels, The Toys, The Jaynetts, The Exciters and The Cookies forming a changing line-up at different shows.

 The UK Northern Soul record label Outta Sight released "Panic" and "Captain of Your Ship" as a vinyl 45 in March 2016.